HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Search.md

+---
+title: Searches in Exchange Online
+---
-# Search for Details in Exchange Online
+How to search for specific details in Exchange Online
 ## Prerequisites

-Before running these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running these scripts, you will need to connect with the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Commands